aaryan-rampal/tunescout/README.md

-# Not Updated to FastAPI yet
+# README not Updated to FastAPI yet
 waiting for finals to be over :(

 # 🎵 TuneScout: A Music Recommender Bot